Races and Main Characters of the Age of Wonders series.

 - Winged Humanoid: Flyers are draconians whose wings are developed enough to let them fly.
 Chargers have wings as well, but they're stunted and they cannot fly.
 Later expansions to Age of Wonders 3 grant them this ability, but only during battles.

 A race of cat-people, heirs to the legacy of the Azrac and the will of their god Yaka.

-- Cat Folk: They largely resemble humans with tigrine heads, and are allied with several feline creatures such as manticores and sphinxes.
+- Cat Folk: They largely resemble humans with tigrine heads, and are allied with feline creatures such as manticores and sphinxes.